shaunswanson/hipsterpics/README.md

 the "hipster" community.
 To monetize, Ad content will be sold, its focus being the opposite of observed trendy trends.

 NOTE: Instances of the crawlers included in this project are currently running to fill the database.
 In the meantime, expect many queries to return few or no results.
-Feel free to run an instance of the crawler to help populate the database with images (be sure to update the seed url periodically in crawl_worker.py).